svaksha/pythonidae/Build-Automation.md

 + [nupic-linux64](https://github.com/numenta/nupic-linux64) :: Python distribution for NuPIC on 64-bit linux.
 + [Pybuilder](http://pybuilder.github.io) :: Continuous build tool for Python.
 [Source code](https://github.com/pybuilder/pybuilder).
 + [Chef cookbook for Python](https://github.com/poise/python) :: Chef cookbook to install Python and related tools. http://community.opscode.com/cookbooks/python
++ [Diamond](https://github.com/python-diamond/Diamond) :: A python daemon that collects system metrics and publishes them to Graphite (and others).
+It is capable of collecting cpu, memory, network, i/o, load and disk metrics.
+Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.
 + [SCons](http://scons.org/) :: A build automation tool that automatically analyzes source code file dependencies and operating system adaptation requirements from a software project description and generates final binary executables for installation on the target operating system platform.
 [Wikipedia page](https://en.wikipedia.org/wiki/SCons).

 ----